Modern Romanticism 101 – A Guide

 While we don’t necessarily follow the Romantic movement to exactness, as again it’s broad, much of what we do cover is steeped in or influenced by the imaginative, fantastical/supernatural, individualistic, rural (IE: country or small-town life), poetic elements of Romanticism (and especially Dark Romanticism).

-The definition: Modern Romanticism includes stories from the recent past to present-day influenced by the artistic and literary movement from the 18th to 19th centuries.
+The definition: Modern Romanticism includes stories from 1900 to present-day influenced by the artistic and literary movement from the 18th to 19th centuries.

 That’s our definition and we’re running with it…(If you want to know more, make sure to check out our ABOUT!)

 Basically, Modern Romanticism includes elements of Romanticism with a Silver Petticoat twist.
-Whereas, Romanticism encompasses stories pre-Romantic Era, through the actual historical movement, to the 1960s.
+Whereas, Romanticism encompasses stories pre-Romantic Era, through the actual historical movement, all the way to 1899.

 So, here at The Silver Petticoat Review, we discuss old-fashioned romance (lowercase ‘r’) and Romance (with a capital ‘R’).
 We are the site of romance and Romance!
 Make sense?